-Since a high proportion of revolving credit accounts and a history of late payments can lower your credit score, a home equity loan may actually help improve your credit score.
-It will diversify the types of debt on your credit report, which can increase your credit score.
-In addition, every month that you make on-time debt payments helps to rebuild your payment history and credit score.
+There is some good news for bad credit borrowers.
+A home equity loan may actually help improve your credit score by diversifying the types of debt on your credit report.
+And, every month that you make on-time payments you’ll rebuild your payment history and credit score.

 Alternatives to Home Equity Loans

 You may find yourself in a position where you need cash but simply can’t qualify for a home equity loan.
 There are still a few options available you can look into.